Walks in Clogheen, Tipperary

 There are literally hundreds of walks around Clogheen and, if you spend some time here, you’ll come up with some of your own favourites.
 Here we’ll list a few, but do be aware that this is a mere drop in the ocean, there are plenty of walks for the beginner on the flat, or right up the Knockmealdown, Comeragh or Galtee Mountain ranges.
 Take your pick, there are walks for everyone and enough variety to fill your whole week with walks of sufficient variety to appease the appetite of even the most demanding walking enthusiasts.

-The Knockmealdown Walking Club club was officially formed in February 2012, but walks had been informally arranged for some time before this formal inauguration.
-The club was formed in response to an increasing demand for regular local organised walks.
+The Knockmealdown Ramblers is a loose affiliation of similarly minded walkers taking a variety of routes along the Knockmealdowns, Galtees and Comeragh Mountains since early 2012, but walks had been informally arranged for some time before this formal inauguration.
+The group came about in response to an increasing demand for regular local organised walks.
 It caters for walkers of all ages, fitness levels and experience in the participating towns of Clogheen, Ballyporeen, Goatenbridge, Newcastle & Ardfinnan.
 Members also travel further afield for organised walks and to meet up with other walking clubs from time to time.
 For further information contact Jim O Brien on 087 249 0089.
 If you sign up for the Clogheen newsletter (where it says Follow Clogheen) on the bottom right hand side of the page you’ll be kept up to date on when walks are taking place and where they will be.

 Galty Vee Valley Walks

 Thanks to the Galty Vee Valley Group for these four suggestions:

 Walk 1 – Mount Anglesby – Glounliagh – Kilballyboy Wood (1.5 to 2 hours)

 Walk 2 – Kilballyboy Wood – Bay Lough (2.5 to 3 hours)